Rigoberto Torres: Sculptures

 Torres is known in part for the sculptures in plaster and fiberglass that he created of his neighbors in the Bronx, together with his partner John Ahearn.
 Between the years 1981 and 1985, they collaborated on four murals.
 These were We Are Family, Life on Dawson Street, Double Dutch, and Back to School.
+The mural Double Dutch (1981/2010), for example, was acquired by the Pérez Art Museum Miami, city in which Torres lives.
 The sculptures, like much of Torres' work, were displayed in public attached to buildings, free standing and in street events as an element of performance art.
 On many occasions, Torres would prompt Ahearn to move their studio to the sidewalk along Walton Avenue so that neighborhood children could watch and also volunteer as subjects.

 Torres' sculptures show an instinctive drive to create tableaux from single figures and are included in the field of humanistic naturalism because they accurately portray people.
 He met frequent collaborator Ahearn in 1980, when Torres was working in a factory casting religious statues.
 They worked together on the Bronx sculptures, sometimes known as the South Bronx Hall of Fame, creating monuments to ordinary people as a response to the practice of enshrining famous, heroic figures in public places.